pschou/archive-exploder/README.md

 # Archive Exploder

+The goal of this tool is to have the ability to expand archives within archives.
+This extraction, at every level, is done by use of a stream reader.
+This means the final files, no matter how many layer deep of archives, can be all expanded at once.
+Even more important is the reader of the archive goes in the forward only direction and the writer does not need to read in any part that is written.
+This makes the best use of every drive input-output operation (IOPS).
+Speedy, fast, and accurate.

-This tool takes an archive files in the list of types supported and will expand them.
-If any archive is within the current archive, it will also be expanded into a folder named with the archives name which is expanded.
-By default, recursion is set to 1, but this can be set as large a desired.
+This tool takes an archive file and will extract/expand it.
+If an archive is contained within the current archive, it will also be expanded into a folder named with the name of the holding archive.
+This archive-inside-archive ability is called recursion.
+By default, the recursion limit is set to 1, but increasing this enables deeper levels of extraction.

-The goal of this tool is give one the ability to expand archives without having to extract every level one at a time which they can be all expanded at once.
-Take for example, a compressed (gzip), iso file (iso9660), with package files inside.
-Each layer would add N x Size, so with 5 levels of recusion, a DVD (with 4GB in size) could become on the order of 40 GB on disk if compression is used and each layer is kept.
-This tool, would give you the end file structure without the transident bloat.
+Take for example, a compressed (zip) iso file (iso9660) that contains Debian package files.
+Once this archive-exploder is called, one will be left with directories and files with all the text files, media, and binaries which are contained within the original iso file.

+Space is a major consideration driving the need for this tool.
+If one were extracting a large DVD image (4GB) filled with tar files, and inside each they have war/jar files.
+In this case each layer would add N x Size, so, with this particular case, 4 levels of recursion, starting with a 4GB DVD, one could easily see 10GB in a final write out directory and upwards 40 GB of disk usage in holding the intermediary files.

+*This tool gives you the end file structure without the transient bloat.*

-A thing to note is the file extension is not used, but instead the underlying bytes.
-This way a file with an incorrect extension (such as tar when one meant tgz) will be treated properly.
+A thing to note is the file extension is not used to determine file type, but instead the underlying bytes.
+This way, a file with an incorrect extension (such as tar when one meant tgz) will be adequately treated.

 TODO:
 - Handle symlinks in ISO9660 files